cbop-dev/MyTags/README.md

 UPDATE:
 ------
-Version 0.3 is now released.
+Version 0.3.1 is now released.
 It includes:
-* Nemo extension functions for tags (add/remove-some/remove-all/replace) and files (copy, move, rename).
+* Nemo extension functions for tags (add/remove-some/remove-all/replace) and files (copy, move, rename, delete) and on background (clean meta-folder).
 The interface is fairly basic, without giving additional options.
 * The python library (mytags.MyTagsUtils) is what does the file-tagging work and includes the file operations (copy, rename, move, delete) that take sidecar files into account.
 * Simple command-line bash script (using jq) for reading tags from files (src/mytags/bash/ts-tags)
 * Recoll file-indexing integration.
 (See installation instructions below.)